PhD in International Relations and Governance Studies Announcement

 On entering the portal, the applicant will need to:

-• Photocopy of marksheets of all previous degrees and certificates from class 10 Marks/grades as well as name of awarding institution must be clearly visible on each document.
+- Photocopy of marksheets of all previous degrees and certificates from class 10 onwards.
+Marks/grades and the name of the awarding institution must be clearly visible on each document.

-Note: For an application to be considered complete, online registration, filling up of mandatory fields, uploading of required documents and emailing of recommendation letters must be ensured.
+Note: For an application to be considered complete, online registration, filling out mandatory fields, uploading required documents, emailing recommendation letters, and writing samples must be ensured.
 An application will be considered incomplete if any of these requirements are not met.
-Incomplete applications will be rejected at the screening stage by the Graduate Admissions Committee.
+The Graduate Admissions Committee will reject incomplete applications at the screening stage.

 Written Examination and Interview

 Candidates whose applications are complete in all respects will be invited to take a written exam.
-Those shortlisted on the basis of the written exam will subsequently be invited to individual interviews.
-Shortlisted candidates will be informed of the mode of examination and interviews (online/offline) based on the situation prevailing at that time.
+Those shortlisted based on the written exam will subsequently be invited to individual interviews.
+Shortlisted candidates will be informed of the mode of examination and dates for an online interview.

-The written exam will be of 150 minutes duration and consist of two questions—an essay type question and a short answer question.
+The written exam will be 150 minutes long and consist of two questions—an essay-type question and a short answer question.

 Areas covered for the written exam: